 Street outreach workers are an important part of the Senator Charles E. Shannon Jr. Community Safety Initiative (CSI) comprehensive gang and youth violence reduction strategy in Massachusetts1.
 Street outreach involves the use of individuals to “work the streets,” making contact with youth in neighborhoods with high levels of gang activity.
 These individuals are generally not employed by the criminal justice system agencies but rather are based in community service organizations or other non- governmental agencies.
 Street outreach workers provide an important bridge between the community, gang-involved youth, and the agencies (whether social service or law enforcement) that respond to the problems of delinquency and gangs.
 This guide offers information, guidance, and lessons learned from street outreach programs nationally and within the Massachusetts Shannon CSI communities to help guide existing street outreach programs and support communities considering developing new street outreach programs.

 Decker, Scott H.; Bynum, Tim S.; McDevitt, Jack; Farrell, Amy; and Varano, Sean P., "Street Outreach Workers: Best Practices and Lessons Learned" (2008).
-School of Justice Studies Faculty Publications.
+Justice Studies Faculty Publications.
 15.